wanwenli/myblog/_posts/2018-06-28-Bitcoin-lightning-network.md

 ---
 layout: post
 title: A brief guide to Bitcoin lightning network with examples
-excerpt: Technical details, source code and discussion about online resources
+description: Technical details, source code and discussion about online resources
-category: blockchain
+categories: blockchain
 ---

 Why another post about the lightning network (LN) of Bitcoin?